-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.
+Both the 1D Mark II and the X1D have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II was replaced by the Canon 1D Mark II N, while the X1D was followed by the Hasselblad X1D II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.